thynguyen115/lets-do-thy-math/pages/about.md

 I'm here to help make math easy and exciting for you.
 If you're stuck on a homework problem or just want to learn something new, I've got your back.
 You can reach out to me by email or say hello on social media — I'd love to hear from you.

 Guess what?
 Your first 3 questions are totally free!
 It's like having a math helper just a click away.
 So, let's dive into the fun world of math together! 📚✏️🎉

+Please don't hesitate to contact me at letsdothymath@gmail.com or by using the "Contact" tab.
+Thank you, and looking forward to connecting with you all!